nicastel/renderscript_texture_compressor/README.md

 ## Why RenderScript?
 Renderscript is a standard way in the Android World to parallelize code execution in order to obtain the better performance from the hardware.
 Trough the support library it is available to API level 8 (Android 2.2) or higher.

-## Why should I use this library?
-Well hopefully in the future such utility kernels will be implemented directly into the Android SDK.
-I have fill an enhancement request to the Android bug tracker, please vote for it : https://code.google.com/p/android/issues/detail?id=69792

-In the meantime this library will provide you a faster way of compressing ETC1 texture with additionnal functionnalitys compared to the ETC1 utilities found in the Android SDK.

 ## Feature